Articles by The Professional Trustee Team

 The way I look at it is if you are in a relationship and you understand about the green stuff, including what is going on in your partner's financial life, then as a couple you will be stronger.
 Alternatively, if you are on your own, then the buck stops with you so you may as well make each one count and get some understanding how moola is made, lost and protected.

 Here's a really interesting thing to consider.
 Women, when they do get an understanding of money, make it, handle it and protect it in far better ways and to much greater degrees than men.
 Women have uncanny capabilities and instincts when it comes to money.
-Ask any Money Trader.
-A women on a 'Spot Team' will often write far better deals, with greater consistency then her male team mates.
+Ask any money trader.
+A woman on a 'Spot Team' will often write far better deals, with greater consistency then her male team mates.

 In my view, if we are going to have to deal with the issue of protecting the family jewels, we may as well get armed.
 A little knowledge goes a long way and the right person on your Money Team can make an incredible difference.
 Find a person who you feel comfortable with who has the education, skills and experience to help you.

 Check out a couple of books as well.
 Start with the basics.
 Budgeting, insurance, risk, diversification, shares, superannuation and property.
 Get a working Money Language of terms and definitions behind you.
 Then move to understanding how to grow money.

 If along the way you have any questions about money or Trusts, let us know.
 Our email address there is [email protected] and our telephone number is (09) 522 7955.
 Until I hear from you, happy travelling everyone with building your financial future and protecting what you grow.